Student Finances

 |

 The exact tuition fees for each year are posted on the registrar's office website.
 Click on "Fee & Refund Schedule".
-Beginning September 1, 2018, international Ph.D. students will pay domestic fees plus UHIP.
-M.Sc. students will be charged international fees, however, the department will pay an international scholarship, which decreases tuition to approximately the same as domestic fees plus UHIP.
+International Ph.D. students will pay domestic fees plus UHIP.

 Please note that fees are higher in the Fall as they include health and dental as noted on the Office of the Registrar's website under tuition fees.